-All parents/guardians are required to sign the Liberty CUSD #2 Chromebook Cart Agreement before a Chromebook will be assigned to their student.
+All parents/guardians are required to sign the Liberty CUSD #2 Chromebook Cart Agreement before a Chromebook will be assigned to their student; (this may also be done digitally via the Online Registration process).

 Rights and Responsibilities

 Content Filter

 The school utilizes an Internet content filter in compliance with the federally mandated Children's Internet Protection Act (CIPA).
 All Chromebooks will have all activity protected and monitored by the school.
 If an educationally valuable site is blocked, students should contact their teachers to request the site be unblocked.